TobikoData/sqlmesh/docs/concepts/metrics/definition.md

 Metrics are defined in SQL files in the `metrics/` directory of your SQLMesh project.
 A single file can contain multiple metric definitions.

 A metric is defined with the function `METRIC()` and must include the `name` and `expression` keys.
-The `name` is used to access the metric in a model query, and the `expression` contains the SQL code used to calculate the metric.
+The `name` is case insensitive and must be unique, and the `expression` contains the SQL code used to calculate the metric.

 ## SQL expression
 The expression field can be any SQL statement that contains an aggregation function (e.g., `MAX`, `SUM`).
 This example uses the `COUNT` function: